 “I left with pockets empty, but a heart full of inspiration” recalls White.
 “I’d played bass for some of London's Afro/reggae legends, who became dear friends, and featured as a solo performer at one of London's top Soho clubs.
 Returning to Australia felt right when I was called back to play for one of WA's most popular bands, Dilip and the Dav's.

 White returned to WA even more determined to succeed on her own terms.
 She recently worked with producer Noah Shilkin to record her single, Gypsy.
 This song was born on the road to freedom and independence, in the midst of the conflicting human need for connection and support.
-Shilkin has managed to capture the essence of White’s music and the result has been nominated for a WAM Award.
+Shilkin has managed to capture the essence of White’s music and the result was nominated in two Categories in the 2015 WAM Song of The Year Awards.